Representative Tryouts

 PGMHA REPRESENTATIVE TRYOUT PROCESS INFORMATION PACKAGE

-This document outlines the PGMHA Representative tryout process.
 The tryout process begins with one on-ice Skills Testing session followed by three independently evaluated game/practice sessions.
 PGMHA will be using laser testing equipment to help accurately assess each players skill level.
 This ensures that every player is given an equal opportunity to be evaluated accurately.

 The skills testing information is first used to make as even as teams as possible for intra-squad games.
 Later in the evaluation process this information can be used to help differentiate between players.
 First and foremost independent game/practice evaluations will carry the most weight.
 If players are rated very closely then the skill testing information can be used to help separate the players.